 GlobalSign Blog

-There’s a lot of information in a certificate, including basic things like:
+There is a lot of information that you can find in a certificate, including basic things like:

 Certificate contents also cover technical aspects, such as:

-This information can be found from right within your browser!
-Clearly, the importance of these things is going to vary person to person and I don’t expect everyone to start diving into the certificate of every site they visit, but I do want to raise awareness that this type of information exists and how to find it.
-So let’s get to it.
+This information is easily accessible right within your browser.
+While the importance of these details may vary from person to person, we don't expect everyone to start examining the certificate for every site they visit.
+However, we want to raise awareness of this type of information's existence and how to access it.

 Quick links:

-1. Click the padlock in the URL bar.
+1. Click the tune icon in the URL bar.
 This will trigger a dropdown; click the "Valid" link in the Certificate section.

 EV Certificate in Chrome 68